 • gage-type

-The "Jefferson plum" has had mislabeling issues, but it's supposed to be a gage-type plum.
+The "Jefferson plum" has had issues with mislabeling, but it's supposed to be a gage-type plum.
 The wrong version appears to have traits that are more inline with that of an Asian plum, and they were allegedly sourced from L.E.
 Cook and Trees of Antiquity.
 I do not know if this is still a problem at present or if other nurseries were involved.

 Jubileum